Colorful, intricate embroidered artwork of a blooming tree with various flowers, birds, and butterflies on a black background.

 What is emerging for us?

 The Loka Initiative is excited to announce that we are currently producing a documentary that focuses on Indigenous cultural and ecological resilience among the Indian tribes of Wisconsin.
 This concept emerged from the 2021 Sacred Wisdom Sacred Earth convening and we are grateful for the guidance and advice from all of the speakers and advisors in helping us develop the concept for this project.
-We will look forward to sharing visuals as the concept develops.

-Click for Documentary Teaser!
+Click here for Documentary Website!

 In 2021, the Loka Initiative and the International Mayan League, in coordination with diverse organizations and leaders, celebrated International Day of the World’s Indigenous Peoples by hosting an online convening.
 The convening brought together and centered Indigenous speakers and moderators from a variety of traditions, regions and backgrounds to share Indigenous ecological and spiritual knowledge as means of sustenance for all Indigenous pdigenous peoples and all humanity.
 The event was free and open to the general public and the recordings of four sessions can be found on the Resources page.